 There is a lookout at Pico Alta with views over Funchal and its harbour.
 The site is full of eucalyptus trees, you can smell the oil in the air, many of which were destroyed in the fires of 2016.
 There are bbq facilities as well as toilets but you will need to arrive there early to claim the table and bbq.

 Standing at 1810m is Madeira’s 3rd highest mountain Pico de Arieriro.
 As you drive up to the mountain you will pass a brick igloo on the left-hand side of the road – Poco de Neve.
 Once built by a British family, who used the brick igloo for the storage of snow, ice, and hail from the mountains.
 During winter you can experience snow falls in this region.
 Do not be too surprised when you see locals driving down from the mountain will blocks of snow on their cars – just to show others that they have been to the top.

-The view from the top is stunning, the mountains jagged and green which reminded us when we trekked to Machu Picchu and eventually arriving on day 4 of the trek.
+The view from the top is stunning, the mountains jagged and green which reminded us of when we trekked to Machu Picchu.
 It is definitely cooler at this height.
 There are a lot of walking trails for those that are keen and for those that are not and just want to enjoy the views they can enjoy lunch or just a coffee at the cafe at the top.

 There are toilet facilities but you will have to pay a small fee of Euros 0.50.